microsoft/BotFramework-Composer/docs/howto-sending-http-request.md

 HTTP action sets the following information in the **Result property**: statusCode, reasonPhrase, content, and headers.
 Setting the **Result property** to `dialog.api_response` means we can access those values via `dialog.api_response.statusCode`, `dialog.api_response.reasonPhrase`, `dialog.api_response.content` and `dialog.api_response.headers`.
 If the response is json, it will be a deserialized object available via `dialog.api_response.content`.

 ## Testing
-You can add an [IF/ELSE branch](howto-controlling-conversation-flow.md#branch-if-else) to test the status of the response.
+You can add an [IF/ELSE branch](howto-controlling-conversation-flow.md#branch-if-else) to test the response of this HTTP request.

 Set **Condition** to `dialog.api_response.statusCode == 200` in the properties panel.